-This project consisted of improvements filling of cracks, replacement of 3.5" of alspalt.
-Durning the process, new drainage structures and grading were done in order to replace old drainage channels from the safety areas of both runway ends.
-In addition, the project included the remarking and reddesignation of Runway 17/35 and 18/36 as well as the sealing and remarking of the runway.
+This project consisted of improvements such as filling of cracks and replacement of 3.5" of asphalt.
+During the process, new drainage structures and grading were done in order to replace old drainage channels from the safety areas of both runway ends.
+In addition, the project included the remarking and redesignation of Runway 17/35 and 18/36, as well as, the sealing and remarking of the runway.

-The Crack and Seal Runway Rehabilitation began on October 14, 2018 and completed November 2, 2018.
-Project Manager was Joe Sober with KSA and Construciton Manager was Charlie Bright with the Univesity of Oklahoma.
-The bid was awarded to Tri City Seal Company from Tuttle, Oklahoma.
+The Crack and Seal Runway Rehabilitation began on October 14, 2018, and was completed on November 2, 2018.
+The Project Manager was Joe Sober, with KSA, and the Construction Manager was Charlie Bright, with the Univesity of Oklahoma.
+The bid was awarded to Tri-City Seal Company from Tuttle, Oklahoma.

 Due to all the rain received in Norman during the course of the project, the timeline was extended out a few extra days.
-The Airport personel was hoping the two week time period would had been ample amount of time for the crack seal project to be completed, but since Mother Nature showed up with large amounts of rain during the project, the project timeline was extended.
-The airport remained open during the entire constructin project.
+The Airport personnel was hoping the two week time period would have been ample amount of time for the crack seal project to be completed, but since we had large amounts of rain during the project, the project timeline was extended.
+The airport remained open during the entire construction project.
 However, runway 18/36 was closed due to potential safety issues.

 - Installation of the new AWOS system